rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Insecure Deserialization/Identify Insecure Deserialization.md

 The native methods PHP use for serialization are `serialize()` and `unserialize()`.
 During source code review, it's wise to look for `unserialize()` and start investigating.
 ## Java Serialization
 Some languages, including Java, use binary serialization formats.
-This is more difficult to read, but can still be identified by recognizing a few tell-tale signs.
-Java objects always begin with the same bytes, which are encoded as `ac ed` in hexadecimal and `rO0` in Base64.
+This is more difficult to read, but can still be identified by recognizing a few tell-tale signs:
+1. Java objects always begin with the same bytes, which are encoded as `ac ed` in hexadecimal and `rO0` in Base64.
+2. `Content-Type` header of an HTTP response is set to `application/x-java-serialized-object`.

 Any class that implements the `java.io.Serializable` can be serialized and deserialized.
 During source code review, the code `readObject()` is used to read and deserialize data from an `InputStream`.
+Additionally, the following methods can be the source of this vulnerability as well:
+- `XMLdecoded`
+- `XStream` with `fromXML` method (XStream version <= v1.46)
+- `ObjectInputStream` with `readObject`
+- Uses of